 Also known as the Golden Temple of Dambulla, this UNESCO World Heritage site has been a sacred pilgrimage site for over 2200 years.

-There are a lot of stairs (364) to reach the temple, which is carved into the face of a mountain, so get ready for some more climbing!
+You will climb a lot of stairs (364) to reach the temple.
+It is carved into the face of a mountain, so get ready for some more climbing!

 At the top of the staircase are five caves, or sanctuaries, representing the largest and best-preserved cave temple complex in the country.
 Inside, you’ll find 157 statues, including the impressive Reclining Buddha, and Buddhist mural paintings, still incredibly awe-inspiring today.